コンテンツにスキップ

 The year 2020 marks the 250th anniversary of Beethoven's birth.
 To mark the occasion, a number of CD releases, events, concerts, and more are being planned.

-It's been exactly 50 years since The Beatles broke up.
-I listen to recordings of pre-war bluesmen, but there's one crucial difference between their music and Beethoven's.
+It's been exactly 50 years since the Beatles broke up.
+I listen to recordings of pre-war bluesmen, but there's one crucial difference between those and Beethoven's music.

-After all, Beethoven was active over 200 years ago.
-There are no recordings of him, or any musicians from that time.
+After all, Beethoven was active over 200 years ago, and there are no recordings of him or any other musicians from that time.
 (Edison invented the cylindrical recorder in 1877, about 50 years after Beethoven's death.)

-In other words, performers spend their days facing the remaining scores, desperately analyzing them, interpreting them in their own way, and making an effort to somehow get closer to the essence of Beethoven.
+In other words, performers spend their days facing the remaining scores, frantically analyzing them, interpreting them in their own way, and trying to somehow get closer to the essence of Beethoven.
 The resulting music often has completely different tempos and dynamics depending on the performer.
-Although they are basically performing based on the same score...
-It's up to each individual to decide whether they find it interesting or not authentic.
+Even though they're all basically playing from the same score...
+Whether you find that interesting or think it's inauthentic is up to the individual.

 *Click here for Beethoven-related columns !